yairgil/Docker-Provider/README.md

 Navigate to https://github-private.visualstudio.com/microsoft/_build?view=pipelines to see Linux and Windows Agent build pipelines.
 These pipelines are configured with CI triggers for dev and master (TBD).

-Docker Images will be pushed to CDPX ACR repos and these needs to retagged pushed to corresponding ACR or docker hub.
+Docker Images will be pushed to CDPX ACR repos and these needs to retagged and pushed to corresponding ACR or docker hub.
 Only onboarded Azure AD AppId has permission to pull the images from CDPx ACRs.

 Please reach out the agent engineering team if you need access to it.